firstpartners-net/red-piranha/readme.md

-# Red Piranha

 ![Red Piranha Logo](/site/images/top/02.gif)

-## More powerful Excel, Word and Office Documents using Business Rules
+# More powerful Excel, Word and Office Documents using Business Rules

 Excel is great for collecting data.
 But once things get more complicated, you may be asking "what next"?

 * Your Excel calculations are good.
 Maybe too good - now you can't follow what is going on.
 Wouldn't something a little bit clearer be better?
 * Are you sharing your spreadsheets?
 What if somebody changes a formula without you noticing?
 * Your business absolutely needs to be sure the rules are being applied - and you need a way of checking what those rules are later.
+* You need to extract information from Excel to feed into Machine Learning pipelines, but have no easy, robust way to do it.

 Powered by [KIE from IBM and RedHat Drools](https://incubator.apache.org/clutch/kie.html), Red-Piranha allows you to state your Excel business rules in a simple **when ... then** format that everybody can understand.
 It acts as a bridge between Excel / Microsoft Office and Business Rules and workflow Engine (including AI and Planner) from Red Hat.